brunofacca/zen-rails-security-checklist/README.md

 [RailsGoat](https://github.com/OWASP/railsgoat) application for examples of [security-related Capybara specs](https://github.com/OWASP/railsgoat/tree/master/spec/vulnerabilities).
-Raises additional security awareness and mitigates security-related regressions *
+*Raises additional security awareness and mitigates security-related regressions.*

 #### Others
 - [ ] Use strong parameters in the controllers.
 This is the default behavior